Seducing Doctor Lewis: Remakes

-An English language remake titled The Grand Seduction was released in 2013, starring Taylor Kitsch as Dr Lewis with Brendan Gleeson, Mary Walsh, Cathy Jones, and Gordon Pinsent as town folks.
+An English-language remake titled The Grand Seduction was released in 2013, starring Taylor Kitsch as Dr Lewis with Brendan Gleeson, Mary Walsh, Cathy Jones, and Gordon Pinsent as town folks.
 The story's setting was moved to Newfoundland.

 A French remake Un village presque parfait (English: An almost perfect village) produced by Stéphane Meunier, was released in 2015.
 The action takes place in a small imaginary Pyrenean village : Saint-Loin-la-Mauderne, which is twinned with Sainte-Marie-la-Mauderne from the original movie.

+An Italian remake was released in 2016; titled Un paese quasi perfetto (English: An almost perfect village), this version was directed by Massimo Gaudioso.
+It takes place in a small imaginary village called Pietramezzana (whose name was formed by merging the names of the two real towns Pietrapertosa and Castelmezzano in Basilicata where the film was shot).

+A Spanish-language remake titled La Gran Seducción (English: The Great Seduction) was released in 2023 on Netflix.
+Directed by Celso García and featuring Yalitza Aparicio, the film is set in Mexico.

+Sainte-Marie-la-Mauderne, a stage adaptation of the film, was staged by Théâtre Gilles-Vigneault in 2022, with a cast including Fayolle Jean Jr. as Dr. Lewis, Michel Rivard as Germain Lesage, and Normand Brathwaite as Yvon.

+Critical response

+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.
+It was also singled out in a sidebar as a favourite film of comedian Mark Critch.